 Paragraph 13.
 Not relevant.

 Paragraph 14.
 Who signed Fountain?
 Who knows?
 But it was signed with a brush not a pen and any artist will tell you there is a deal of difference between the two.
-That said, all of the Baroness’s manuscripts have rounded Ms… If the handwriting does not much look like Duchamp’s that is hardly surprising since he was making a pseudonymous submission and so would have disguised his handwriting.
+That said, all of the Baroness’s manuscripts have rounded Ms… If the handwriting does not much look like Duchamp’s that is hardly surprising since, to repeat what should be obvious, he was making a pseudonymous submission and so would have disguised his handwriting.
 Why the Baroness would be using a pseudonym at all goes wholly unexplained in the alternative versions of events.

 Paragraph 15.
 “There is a belief that the Baroness had little contact with Duchamp before 1918.”
-This belief appears to be correct.
-She was dead-broke in Philadelphia for almost the whole of 1917 and there is no evidence they had met before then.
+Indeed, and this belief appears to be correct.
+The Baroness was destitute in Philadelphia for almost the whole of 1917 and there is no evidence they had met before then.
 Second part irrelevant.

 Paragraphs 16 and 17.
 All irrelevant, since they concern matters after Fountain.

-Paragraph 18 is also mostly irrelevant speculation, but the final citation from the Baroness: “M’ars [her name for Duchamp] came to this country […] to use its plumbing fixtures” seems to us to suggest that Duchamp is being identified here with Fountain, not that she had any claim to it!
+Paragraph 18 is also mostly irrelevant speculation, but the final citation from the Baroness: “M’ars [her name for Duchamp] came to this country […] to use its plumbing fixtures” seems to us to suggest that Duchamp is being identified here with Fountain, which is the opposite of suggesting that she had any claim to it!

 Finally, Spalding and Thompson replied to Gammel’s article in The Burlington Magazine (March 2021), and we replied to them in the same issue.